vibelife/pgqueue/README.md

 - PostgreSQL 15
 - createInstance(...) code below
 ```
-// connection pool size = 12
+// connection pool size = 19
-// queries per connection = 16
-PGQueryProcessor::createInstance("...", 12, 16);
+PGQueryProcessor::createInstance("...", 19);
 ```

-Results #1: **160,000 - 165,000** queries per second (complete query round trips that return no rows, and the callback is called)

-Results #2: **138,000 - 140,000** queries per second (complete query round trips that return a single row from a user table, and the callback is called)
+Results #1: **244,000 - 246,000** queries per second (complete query round trips that return a single row from a user table, and the callback is called)

 More details: TODO